au-ts/libvmm/examples/rust/README.md

 ## Running the example

+The username to login is `root`.
+There is no password required.

 You can build and run the example in a single command with:
 ```sh
 make MICROKIT_SDK=/path/to/sdk qemu